 Choosing your Trustee as a Blended Family

-Most of us think of trustees as people who handle our affairs after we’ve died, but in fact, trustees step in as soon as you are incapacitated.
-Sometimes, depending on your Powers of Attorney, that person is not only making decisions about your money, but about your health and care.
+Most of us think of trustees as people who handle our affairs after we’ve died, but in fact, trustees step in as soon as we are incapacitated.
+Sometimes, depending on your Powers of Attorney, that person is not only making decisions about your money but also about your health and care.

 Usually, this person is a spouse, but in blended families, you may choose different people for different purposes, and again, that’s where things get complicated.

-Does Kim want Mark’s kids making decisions about his health if he becomes incapacitated?
+Does Kim want Mark’s kids to make decisions about his health if he becomes incapacitated?
 What about her health?
 What about decisions about his estate?
-As with so many issues in a blended family, the potential for conflict here is enormous.
+As with many issues in a blended family, there is enormous potential for conflict here.

-Sometimes the best successor trustee to handle the financial affairs of someone a blended family will be a professional fiduciary.
+Sometimes, the best successor trustee to handle the financial affairs of someone in a blended family will be a professional fiduciary.
 These are licensed professionals who can be hired to make financial decisions should you become incapacitated or pass away.
-They go through background checks and you can even interview them so you’re comfortable with who’s handling your care.
+They go through background checks, and you can even interview them so you’re comfortable with who’s handling your care.

-This is a great way for a blended family to avoid conflict and your estate attorney can help you arrange this.
+This is a great way to approach estate planning for blended families and provide a way for a blended family to avoid conflict.
+An experienced estate attorney can help you arrange this.

 Long-Term Care Insurance for a Blended Family